bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 3

-From the previous dataset, filter the data that contain oil in the name.
+Use the same data as from exercise 2 to create a stacked column chart.
+Filter the data that contain the MAP Kinase gene family.
-Create a clustered column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
+Create a stacked column chart representing the Expression Values with and without stimulus.
 Make sure to add proper axis titles, a title and a legend.

 ### Exercise 4